Joseph61t/cse212_final_project/3-tree.md

 ## Implementing A Tree
  In this [code](sort-tree.py) I will show how to make a tree.
- Once you have gone over that code, try and add a find function, that would find the inputed number, and display the number of nodes gone through to find it.
-(Hint, do it looks simular to the display function.)
+ Once you have gone over that code, try and add a find function.
+This would find the inputed number, and display the number of nodes gone through to find it.
+(Hint, it looks simular to the display function.)

  Here is my [version](find-tree.py) of that code.